Dòmhnall Ruadh Chorùna: Changed Days

 According to Bill Lawson, in some parts of North Uist, land raids took place, as veterans of the Great War attempted to violently seize better crofts from men who had stayed at home.
 In response, the Campbell-Orde family chose to press full criminal charges against the raiders.
-In the aftermath, however, a sympathetic Member of Parliament arranged for the large tacksman's farm on the west of North Uist, which includes some of the best land on the island, to be bought out and divided into crofts.
+In the aftermath, however, a sympathetic Member of Parliament arranged for the large tacksman's farm on the west of North Uist, which includes some of the best land on the island, to be bought out by the Congested Districts Board and divided into crofts.

 According to Fred Macauley, "despite the love," that Dòmhnall and Magaidh NicLeòid, "had for each other, they never married.
 He himself never mentioned what came between them, but there is a tradition that Maggie's father disapproved and actually forbade the marriage."

 In 1922, Dòmhnall married Annie MacDonald (Anna Ruairidh 'ic Nèill, 1890–1971).

 He later recalled, "I was quite as happy and never regretted it.
 I got Ann MacDonald instead.
 We have been together for almost 40 years and we are as happy together today as we were the first day, in a lovely little warm home, clean and tidy, needing nothing but what we cannot have – health and youth."

 Dòmhnall and Annie had two children, Mary and Calum, both of whom died in 1965.

 According to John A. Macpherson, "He took up the craft of a stone-mason, as many crofters were building new houses, and he was a diligent worker and good walker, often walking twenty miles to the site of a new house.
 Between the two world wars he built more than thirty houses, and there is hardly a township in Uist without evidence of his skills."

 Despite this, the years after the Great War were very empty and there was very little work.
 As a result, the memory of those who emigrated to Canada or the United States is still very present on North Uist.